tjsego/CC3DQuickReferenceGuide/docs/how_to_share_data_between_steppables.rst

 How to share data between steppables
 ======================================================================================

-All steppables, by default, can share data with each other by accessing a global Python dictionary as an attribute ``shared_steppable_vars``:
+All steppables, by default, can share data with each other by accessing a global Python dictionary ``shared_steppable_vars`` as a steppable attribute:

 .. code-block:: Python